Skip to main content

 Foliage Description

-Medium to dark green, large heart-shaped with rounded lobes, 10-14 inches (25-35 cm), with fine hairs; stems round and spongy (not ridged — a C. maxima diagnostic)
+Medium to dark green; large heart-shaped with rounded lobes, 10-14 inches (25-35 cm); with short hairs; stems round and spongy (not ridged, a C. maxima diagnostic); deciduous

 Growing Conditions